“Hello everyone, it's me again, I sell tea to support my family!”.

 Mr. Tung's videos about selling tea are watched by many people.

 These million-view videos help him introduce his and his wife's tropical fruit tea shop to a large number of customers.
-Currently, the small tea shop nestled on Nguyen Xien Street (District 9, Ho Chi Minh City) has become a favorite place for many people.
+Currently, the small tea shop nestled on Nguyen Xien Street (District 9, Ho Chi Minh City) has become a favorite address of many people.
 Customers and delivery people come and go busily.
-Orders via fanpage and phone are also constantly "exploding".
+Orders via fanpage and phone also "explode" continuously.

-Although it is called a shop, in reality, Mr. Tung and his wife still operate as a sidewalk beverage cart.
+Called a shop, but in reality, Mr. Tung and his wife still operate as a sidewalk beverage cart.
 Mr. Tung ordered a bright yellow cart decorated with many kinds of fruit.
 From the outside, customers can see colorful fruit tea pots.
 The witty name "I sell tea to feed the whole family" also attracts the attention of many passersby.

-Currently, they have rented a house right on the street, with a wide frontage, a roof to protect against the sun and rain, and a comfortable, airy house to ensure a clean space for tea processing.
-Next to the fruit cart are a few small tables for customers to sit and enjoy or rest while waiting for drinks.
+Currently, they have rented a house right on the street, with a wide frontage, a roof to protect from the sun and rain, and a comfortable, airy house to ensure a clean space for making tea.
+Next to the fruit cart are a few small tables for customers to sit and enjoy or rest while waiting for their drinks.

 Mr. Tung said he is from the North, after getting married he moved to the South to start a career, and has experienced many different jobs.

 From the idea, Mr. Tung started to read information, research the recipe, and experiment many times.
 The best-selling but also the most complicated dish is tropical fruit tea.
-This drink is a combination of 10-12 different types of fruit, so the process of preparing, cutting, soaking, and brewing is very time-consuming.
-"My wife and I often have to stay up until 3-4 am to cut and peel the fruit, then soak and brew for 6 hours before selling," said Mr. Tung.
+This drink is a combination of 10-12 different types of fruit, so the process of preparing, cutting, soaking, and fermenting takes a lot of time.
+"My wife and I often have to stay up until 3 or 4 am to cut and peel the fruit, then soak and ferment for 6 hours before selling," said Mr. Tung.

 "The first day I opened the shop, I sat for several hours and only sold 18 cups of tea.
-Unable to bear it, I made really good cups of tea, brought them to each house around to give away, asked people to try them, give their opinions and support," said Mr. Tung.
-His wife takes care of a small child, so he did everything himself from going to the market, preparing the tea to making it to save costs.
-He also started to learn, filmed videos and shared them on social media to introduce the tea shop to everyone.
+I couldn't bear it, so I made delicious cups of tea and brought them to each house around to give away, asking people to try them, give their opinions and support," said Mr. Tung.
+His wife takes care of the children, so he did all the steps from going to the market, preparing the tea to making it himself to save costs.
+He also started to learn, filmed videos and shared them on social networks to introduce the tea shop to everyone.

 "At that time, I was really stressed and tired from lack of sleep and constant thinking, but now I feel like all the efforts were worth it," Tung confided.